Death of Jay Slater: Responses

 The disappearance of Slater sparked national and international attention, which dominated the global media.
 The attention of Slater's disappearance has been compared to that of Madeleine McCann in 2007.

 On 18 June, Slater's mother, Debbie Duncan, and his brother, Zak, flew to Tenerife.
 Duncan said she believed Slater had been "taken against his will".
 Slater's father, Warren, stated he was experiencing "a living hell" and that "somebody must know something".
 Former Metropolitan Police officer Mark Williams-Thomas, who helped in the search for Nicola Bulley, had reached out to Duncan to offer assistance.

 On 22 June, organizers of the New Rave Generation Music Festival, which Slater attended before his disappearance, released a statement describing the situation as "devastating".

 Slater's disappearance led to some press reporting of the disappearance of Kevin Ainley twenty years previously.
 Ainley was from Lancashire, living in Yorkshire and had relocated to south Tenerife a few months before his disappearance in June 2004 which was not widely reported at the time.
 Another comparable case was that of Steven Cook who went missing in Crete but was found dead with an inquest recording an open verdict.
 On 20 July, the sustained interest in Slater was contrasted with the disappearance of Damien Nettles and Jack O'Sullivan.

 Tenerife newspaper El Día reported that according to missing persons organisation SOS Desaparecidos, Slater was one of 82 missing people in the Canary Islands, dating back to 1981, with 50 on Tenerife alone, including 22 foreigners.
 Figures from Spain's Interior Ministry revealed that Slater's was one of 27 unsolved missing persons cases from 2008 onwards.

-During the search, newspaper articles surfaced that reported on a serious attack on a 17-year-old in 2021 by a gang of eight people including Slater, using machetes, an axe and a golf club, in which they split the victim's skull.
-Slater had been sentenced in August 2023 to an 18-month community order with 25 days of rehabilitation activities and 150 hours of unpaid work.

 Then-Foreign Secretary, David Cameron, stated that the British government were doing all they could to support the search for Slater.
 Following the confirmed death, the local Member of Parliament, Sarah Smith, said that she was assisting the family in getting government support.

 A documentary produced by ITN, The Jay Slater Mystery: Missing or Murdered?, was set to air on Channel 5 in July, but was later removed from its schedules after Slater's body was found.